nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 This function is extremely useful to divide the result sets in partitions and to perform computations in each subset of partitioned data.
 In other words, we take a subset of the data (such as customer's entries) and we perform computations in that specific group of entries (e.g. sales by customer)

 <code>
--- What was the first item FROM the menu purchased by each customer?
+<p>-- What was the first item FROM the menu purchased by each customer?</p>
 <p>SELECT customer_id, product_id</p>
 <p>FROM(</p>
 	<p style="margin-left:5%; margin-right:5%;">SELECT row_number() over(</p>